Keeping Your SNAP Benefits

 Check your situation.

-If none of these things are true for you, you may not have to follow work rules.
-This is an "exemption."
-If you don't have an exemption, you must meet the work rules to keep your SNAP.
+If any of these things are true for you, you may not have to follow work rules.
+This is an exemption.

 Not sure if you’re exempt?
 Use the Screener Portal to check.